Skip to main content

 Who should not take evolocumab?

-Do not use evolocumab if you or your child are allergic to it or to any of the ingredients in evolocumab.
+Do not use evolocumab if you or your child are allergic to it or any of the ingredients in evolocumab.
 See the end of this page for a complete list of ingredients in evolocumab.

-What should I tell my doctor before taking evolocumab ?
+What should I tell my doctor before taking evolocumab?

 Before you or your child start using evolocumab, tell your healthcare provider about all your medical conditions, including if you or your child: